-One of the most popular modern political TV series, Homeland, is considered to be a very accurate depiction of Bipolar Disorder.
-In the show, Carrie Mathison is a CIA operative who uses her investigative skills to fight terrorism through espionage and clever tactics.
-In fact, many thought Claire Danes (the actress portraying Mathison) actually suffered from bipolar disorder as a result of her extraordinary acting.
-Nonetheless, the show struck a chord with viewers and everyone was hooked.
-Not just Homeland, bipolar disorder has been depicted quite a lot in modern pop culture.
-Today, we talk all about bipolar disorder, its signs & symptoms and how to treat its various types.
+One of the most popular modern political TV series, Homeland, is considered a very accurate depiction of Bipolar Disorder.
+Carrie Mathison is a CIA operative in the show who uses her investigative skills to fight terrorism through espionage and clever tactics.
+Many thought Claire Danes (the actress portraying Mathison) had bipolar Disorder as a result of her extraordinary acting.
+Nonetheless, the show struck a chord with viewers, and everyone was hooked.
+Not just Homeland, Bipolar Disorder has often been depicted in modern pop culture.
+Today, we talk about bipolar Disorder, its signs & symptoms and how to treat its various types.

 Bipolar Disorder: Types, Signs, Symptoms and Treatment

-Bipolar disorder is a mental health disorder characterized by extreme shifts in energy, mood and levels of concentration, leading to the inability to perform everyday tasks effectively.
-The disorder was previously called manic-depressive illness or manic depression.
+Bipolar Disorder is a mental health disorder characterized by extreme shifts in energy, mood and concentration levels, leading to the inability to perform everyday tasks effectively.
+The Disorder was previously called manic-depressive illness or manic depression.

 Types of Bipolar Disorder

-There are 2 types of bipolar disorders characterized by sudden changes in mood and periods of inactivity: Bipolar I Disorder and Bipolar II Disorder.
-The range of these mood swings is manic episodes (irritable or extremely energized behavior), depressive episodes (indifferent, sad, and depressive behavior) and hypomanic episodes (manic periods of comparatively lesser activity and duration).
-The 2 types of bipolar disorder are:
+There are two types of bipolar disorders characterized by sudden changes in mood and periods of inactivity: Bipolar I Disorder and Bipolar II Disorder.
+The range of these mood swings is manic episodes (irritable or extremely energized behaviour), depressive episodes (indifferent, sad, and depressive behaviour) and hypomanic episodes (manic periods of comparatively lesser activity and duration).
+The two types of bipolar Disorder are:

 Bipolar I Disorder

-Bipolar I disorder is defined by episodes of severe manic symptoms for at least 7 days.
+Episodes of severe manic symptoms define bipolar I disorder for at least seven days.
 The symptoms of this type are severe and require immediate medical attention.
-A period of depressive symptoms, accompanied by manic episodes lasting for 2 weeks at a stretch, can also be seen during this time period.
+A period of depressive symptoms, accompanied by manic episodes lasting for two weeks at a stretch, can also be seen during this period.

 Bipolar II Disorder

-This type is defined by episodes of hypomanic and depressive behavior.
-With Bipolar II Disorder, the person’s behavior ranges from erratic highs to depressive lows, even though the symptoms are not as extreme as those in Bipolar I Disorder.
+Episodes of hypomanic and depressive behaviour define this type.
+With Bipolar II Disorder, the person’s behaviour ranges from erratic highs to depressive lows, even though the symptoms are not as extreme as those in Bipolar I Disorder.

 At times, the individual may experience different symptoms of bipolar disorder that do not align with the categories mentioned above.
 These symptoms are often grouped under unspecified bipolar disorders.
-Typically, individuals in their early adulthood or later adolescence are diagnosed with bipolar disorder.
-Pregnant women are also susceptible to bipolar disorder and, while it may be rare, these symptoms have been observed in children as well.
+Typically, individuals in their early adulthood or later adolescence are diagnosed with bipolar Disorder.
+Pregnant women are also susceptible to bipolar Disorder, and while it may be rare, these symptoms have also been observed in children.

 What is Bipolar I Disorder?

-Bipolar I Disorder is the first among the 2 types of bipolar disorder.
-It is defined by the occurrence of one or more states of highly elated moods, excited states, and dramatic behavior changes.
+Bipolar I Disorder is the first among the two types of bipolar Disorder.
+It is defined by the occurrence of one or more states of highly elated moods, excited states, and dramatic behaviour changes.
 All the episodes of bipolar I disorder do not follow a set pattern.
-These are erratic behaviors that may last from a few hours to several years.
+These erratic behaviours may last from a few hours to several years.
 A person may feel depressed for a prolonged duration before turning jovial.
-These periods of polar behavior may last weeks, months, or in some cases, even years.
-The severity and time period of the symptoms varies from person to person.
+These periods of polar behaviour may last weeks, months, or in some cases, even years.
+The severity and period of the symptoms vary from person to person.

 Symptoms of Bipolar I Disorder

-A person who has Bipolar I Disorder has experienced at least one manic episode in his/her lifetime.
-A manic episode is characterized by a period of elevated moods, super-excited states and irritable behavior.
+A person who has Bipolar I Disorder has experienced at least one manic episode in their lifetime.
+Elevated moods, super-excited states and irritable behaviour characterize a manic episode.
 Most often than not, a person suffering from bipolar I disorder also suffers from periods of depression and extreme lows.
 The most common symptoms are as follows.